MIQE: Purpose

 The MIQE guidelines were created due to the low quality of qPCR data submitted to academic journals at the time, which was only becoming more common as Next Generation Sequencing machinery allowed for such experiments to be run for a cheaper cost.
-Because the technique is utilized across all of science in multiple fields, the instruments, methods, and designs of how qPCR is used differs greatly.
+Because the technique is utilized across all of science in multiple fields, the instruments, methods, and designs of how qPCR is used differ greatly.
 To help improve overall quality, the MIQE guidelines were made as generalized suggestions on basic experimental procedures and forms of data that should be collected as a minimum level of reported information for other researchers to understand and use when reading the published material.
-Setting up a recognized and largely agreed upon set of guidelines such as these was deemed important by the scientific community especially due to the ever increasing amount of scientific work coming from developing countries with many different languages and protocols.
+Setting up a recognized and largely agreed upon set of guidelines such as these were deemed important by the scientific community especially due to the ever increasing amount of scientific work coming from developing countries with many different languages and protocols.